Shifu34/Deep-Learning-with-PyTorch-Neural-Style-Transfer/README.md

 These are all the steps to do the style neural style transfer using pytorch.

-# We can do any content image and any style image you want to do.
+# We can do any content image and any style image we want to do.

 Happy Coding:)